Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

  - Area: 20
  - Speed: 16
  - Seal Speed: 14
- - Tags: Area of Effect, Projectile, Slashing
+ - Tags: Point Blank Area of Effect, Projectile, Slashing

 Effects: This technique may differentiate between enemies and allies within its area of effect, but does not penalize dodges based on its Area.
 It ignores armor, and its damage is considered 25% higher for the purpose of Wounding.